telerik/xamarin-forms-docs/styling-and-appearance/xamarin-forms-theming/create-custom-theme.md

 </ResourceDictionary>
 ```

-5. Customize those color values with the ones you prefer
+5. Customize those color values with the ones you prefer for your theme.
-6. In App.xaml replace BlueResources item with your newly created one.
+6. Open **App.xaml** and replace BlueResources with your newly created one.

 See the comment in the following example.
-Notice `portable:MyTheme` has replaced `telerikCommon:BlueResources` in the MergedDictionaries list.
+Notice that `portable:MyTheme` has replaced `telerikCommon:BlueResources` in the MergedDictionaries list.

 ```xml
 <Application xmlns="http://xamarin.com/schemas/2014/forms"